rich-murphey/wasm-hostcall-example/README.md

 application that loads WebAssembly, and Rust WebAssembly it loads.

-Wasmtime is quite new and evolving, especially new features to import/export functions between wasm and host.
+Wasmtime is quite new and evolving, especially new features to import/export functions between Wasm and host.
 This demo is intended to show some ways to work with interim limitations on argument types.

-Currently, in the raw interface between the host and WebAssembly, arguments are limited to interger and floating point numbers.
+Currently, in the raw interface between the host and WebAssembly, arguments are limited to integer and floating point numbers.
 So, in order to pass a string, the offset and length are passed instead.
 To pass an arbitrary object, the offset and length of a serialized copy is passed instead.

 Suggestions and comments are welcome.
-Plees feel to open an issue if you can suggest better ways of writing these, or find parts that are unclear.
+Please feel to open an issue if you can suggest better ways of writing these, or find parts that are unclear.